openstack-infra/system-config/doc/source/lists.rst

 #############

-`Mailman <http://www.gnu.org/software/mailman/>`_ is installed on lists.opencontrail.org to run OpenStack related mailing lists, as well as host list archives.
+`Mailman <http://www.gnu.org/software/mailman/>`_ is installed on lists.opencontrail.org to run OpenContrail related mailing lists, as well as host list archives.

 At a Glance